bridgecrew-perf6/challenge-api-deployment-5/README.md

 * The Dockerfile creates an image with:
     * Ubuntu
-    * Python 3.8
+    * Python
     * Flask
     * Gunicorn
     * Sklearn
     * Pandas
     * Numpy
+    * JSON Schema
-    * All the other dependencies you will need
+    * Other dependencies needed

 For each instruction or command from the Dockerfile, the Docker builder generates an image layer and stacks it upon the previous ones.
 Therefore, the Docker image resulting from the process is simply a read-only stack of different layers.